Bikebase is a bicycle shop in District VI (6) of Budapest that has very reasonable rates and great reviews on the

 NOTE - The monthly bicycle pass (sticker) is valid for the whole journey even if that journey crosses the administrative boundaries of Budapest City.

-The MOL BUBI bicycle rental scheme in Budapest, currently run by BKK Public Transport, is more or less the same as the bicycle rental scheme in London (UK); currently run by TFL in partnership with Santander bank.
+The MOL BUBI bicycle rental scheme in Budapest, currently run by BKK Public Transport, is more or less the same as the bicycle rental scheme in London (UK); currently run by TFL in partnership with Barclays bank.

 The MOL BUBI bicycle rental scheme in Budapest offers 30 Minutes free

 To hire a bicycle you first need to decide whether you are a casual user only or a regular user whereby as a casual user you should purchase a 24 Hour ticket for example, but as a regular user you should first Register An Account With BKK, collect your MOL BUBI Card from your designated BKK Customer Service Center and then purchase a 3 month, 6 month or 12 month pass for it.